Carpal Tunnel Syndrome, A Condition Common In Pregnancy

-Carpal Tunnel Syndrome during pregnancy is typically only a mild and temporary episode, resolving soon after giving birth.
-Some women however can suffer more severe symptoms which last several months.
-Which can go on to cause discomfort after birth when performing activates like breastfeeding or settling their baby.
+Carpal Tunnel Syndrome experienced during pregnancy is typically only a mild and temporary episode.
+With symptoms generally resolving soon following giving birth.
+However, some women may suffer with more severe symptoms, lasting several months, going on to cause discomfort postpartum and is often made worse when performing activities including breastfeeding, or settling their baby.

-If someone is suffering with carpal tunnel symptoms then there are a number of changes to your daily routine or self treatment approaches that can be used to successfully help manage the symptoms of carpal tunnel syndrome.
+If someone is suffering with carpal tunnel symptoms then there are a number of changes to daily routines, or potential self treatment approaches that can be successfully used to assist in the management of carpal tunnel syndrome.

-- Making changes to your work and recreational activities is a good starting point.
-Whenever possible try to avoid jobs or activities requiring repetitive hand movements as they may aggravate your symptoms, playing a musical instrument for example is something that if it is a recreational activity only then consider putting it on hold (or at least significantly reduce practice time) to help settle the symptoms.
+- Making some adjustments to both work and recreational activities is a great starting point.
+Whenever possible in the short term attempting to avoid jobs, or activities requiring repetitive hand movements can help alleviate symptoms.
+Playing a musical instrument for example is something that if this is a recreational activity only then consider putting it on hold (or at least significantly reduce practice time) to help settle the symptoms.

 - Vibration has been shown to be a significant risk factor in developing carpal tunnel syndrome.
-Again where possible try avoiding activities involving vibrating tools or equipment.
-If this is unavoidable then take regular breaks when performing repetitive activities with your hands or using vibrating equipment at work or home.
+Again where possible try avoiding activities involving vibrating tools, or equipment.
+If unavoidable, then take regular breaks when performing repetitive activities with your hands, or using vibrating equipment at work, or home.

 - During the night try to avoid sleeping on your hands and wrists.
-Some wrist positions during sleep can compromise the tunnel space, compress or stretch the nerve for hours on end, be sure to change position during the night if you get pain, switching to a new position may relieve the pressure on the nerve.
+Some wrist positions during sleep can compromise the tunnel space, compress or stretch the nerve for hours on end, be sure to change position during the night if you experience pain, switching to a new position may assist by relieving pressure on the nerve.

 - If symptoms at night become a significant factor, or in an attempt to avoid them becoming so, try wearing a wrist splint at night when sleeping.
 Wrist splints worn at night are an effective treatment approach in providing relief from carpal tunnel syndrome.
-If this does not help alleviate symptoms then also start wearing the wrist support during the day.
+If this does not help alleviate symptoms then under appropriate guidance you may also consider wearing wrist supports during the day.

-- For office workers, sometimes even minor adjustments to your keyboard, mouse and sitting position at your desk can influence the position your wrist is in, and therefore reduce the pressure in the carpal tunnel.
+- For office workers, sometimes even minor adjustments to your keyboard, mouse and sitting position at your desk can influence the position your wrist is in, therefore reducing pressure in the carpal tunnel.
 Requesting an ergonomic assessment at work of your workstation may go a long way to helping manage the condition.
 If it is your mouse hand you could consider a vertical mouse as this alters the rotation of your wrist when compared to a regular mouse and changes the tension on the nerve.
 I have found many people with right handed symptoms at the desk find changing mouse or switching the mouse to the left side can provide some relief.

 - Hot and cold packs may not significant alter the healing process but for many individuals these therapeutic aids can provide some relief to symptoms.

-Obviously a physiotherapist can not prescribe medications, so it is best to talk to your GP regarding appropriate medications for the management of carpal tunnel syndrome.
+In Australia a physiotherapist can not prescribe medications, so it is best to talk to your GP, or pharmacist regarding appropriate medications for the management of carpal tunnel syndrome.
 Common medications used include nonsteroidal anti-inflammatory drugs (NSAIDs) such as Neurophen, or Voltaren the use of NSAID’s can be oral or even topical such as Voltaren Emulgel.

-As well as oral medications or topical creams, corticosteroid injections into the carpal tunnel around the nerve in many situations may assist in relieving symptoms.
-During pregnancy it is even more important to remember to check with your GP, midwife or obstetrician before taking any medications when pregnant.
+These oral medications, topical creams, or even corticosteroid injections injected into the carpal tunnel around the nerve in many situations may assist in relieving symptoms.
+During pregnancy it is even more important to remember to check with your GP, midwife, or obstetrician before taking any medications for whatever reason.

 Surgery For Carpal Tunnel Syndrome